francoisgeorgy/microfreak-reader/midi/notes.md

 21:07:40.365	To Arturia MicroFreak	SysEx		F0 00 20 6B 07 01 6A 01 18 00 F7
 21:07:40.365	From Arturia MicroFreak	SysEx		F0 00 20 6B 07 01 6A 20 16 00 23 56 43 4F 44 54 79 10 70 65 63 0C 2B 0A 46 00 50 61 72 61 6D 31…

+request:

+    F0 00 20 6B 07 01 6A 01 18 00 F7

+    F0                  start
+    00 20 6B            man id
+    07                  code for microfreak?
+    01                  constant?
+    6A                  counter?    --> seq number, echoed in reply 01 18               constant?
+    00                  constant
+    F7

+example for matrixbrute:

+    F0 00 20 6B 06 01 36 01 18 00 F7

+    id for matrixbrute seems to be 06, 04 is for minibrute (http://hackabrute.yusynth.net/MINIBRUTE/standard2SE_en.html) 01 10 seems to be the same for matrixbrute

 21:07:40.369	To Arturia MicroFreak	SysEx		F0 00 20 6B 07 01 6B 01 18 00 F7
 21:07:40.370	From Arturia MicroFreak	SysEx		F0 00 20 6B 07 01 6B 20 16 10 61 6D 32 63 6E 00 00 00 46 50 61 72 61 6D 33 02 63 6E 00 00 47 42…